MarcoTeixeira1977/workshops-1/docs/index.md

 description: "Material for workshops"
 page: "main"
 ---
-# Inspire Helsinki 2019 Workshops (Wednesday October 23, 2019)
+# Inspire Helsinki 2019 Workshops

+[Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) features workshops on Wednesday October 23, 2019.

 Descriptions of the workshops can be found via links below.
 Some preliminary materials will be added closer to the event.